-Jay has prepared numerous briefs and motions in various areas of the law for Appellate Division and trial courts; oral argument; preparation of petitions for certification (or opposition thereto) to the New Jersey Supreme Court and has prepared a petition for certiorari to United States Supreme Court.
+Jay has prepared numerous briefs and motions on various areas of the law, such as New Jersey commercial law and New Jersey land use and zoning laws.
+He has argued motions in trial courts throughout New Jersey and appeals in the Appellate Division.
+He has prepared petitions for certification (or opposition thereto) to the New Jersey Supreme Court and a petition for certiorari to United States Supreme Court.

-Jay previously served as an alternate member of the Raritan Township Board of Adjustment where he participated in consideration of all applications and voted where authorized.
-During that time he served on special committees for rule amendments and the board’s 1996 annual report.
+Jay previously served as an alternate member of the Raritan Township Board of Adjustment for 16 months.
+During that time, he took part in consideration of all applications and voted where authorized.
+He served on special committees for rule amendments and the board’s 1996 annual report.

 - A Blunt Sword: Default Approvals Under the Municipal Land Use Law, Municipal Law Review (September 1998)

 - Board Responses to Conflicts, Municipal Law Review (March 1996)

 - The Formalities of the Municipal Land Use Decision Process, Municipal Law Review (September 1992)

 - Long Tail Challenges to Developmental Approval Conditions-An Update, Municipal Law Review (September 1992)

 - Planning for Unplanned Absences and Vacancies, 131 N.J.L.J.
 Index 451 (June 8, 1992), published as Vacancy or Removal from Office by Reason of Prolonged Board Member Absence in the Municipal Law Review

 - Making Developers Pay for Offsite Improvements, 129 N.J.L.J.
 Index 602 (October 24, 1991)

 Jay graduated from the University of Dayton Magna Cum Laude in 1985 and Cornell Law School in 1988.